KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\routes.py:86`

 **Description**:
-The `new_deal` method is likely responsible for initiating or creating a new deal within the EeazyCRM system, ensuring that the user has the necessary access permissions and retrieving relevant account information.
+The `new_deal` method is likely used to create a new deal in the EeazyCRM system.
+It is probably called by a user or system process, and it checks access permissions and retrieves account information before proceeding.

 ---